Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ## Detailed satellite information

-This is a brief historical overview in case you want to know a bit about the satellites you can receive.
-Feel free to skip this heading if you are just here to receive stuff.

 **NOAA**

 - These are the last **3** remaining members of the **POES** (Polar Orbiting Environmental Satellites) constellation, consisting of **NOAA 15, 18 and 19** being launched in 1998, 2005 and 2009 respectively.
-- These satellites broadcast an *analogue*  **[APT (Automatic picture transmission)](https://www.sigidwiki.com/wiki/Automatic_Picture_Transmission_(APT))** signal that has two channels at a 4km/px quality.
+- These satellites broadcasts an *analogue*  **[APT (Automatic picture transmission)](https://www.sigidwiki.com/wiki/Automatic_Picture_Transmission_(APT))** signal that has two channels at a 4km/px quality.
 Its analogue nature means, that if the signal has even just a bit of noise, you will get static grain on output images.

 <break>

-- New satellite launches are a part of the JPSS constellation, which only includes a much harder to receive X-band signal that requires much more expensive hardware.
+- New satellite launches are a part of the JPSS constellation, which only includes an incomparably harder to receive X-band signal that requires much more expensive hardware.
 No future satellite launches from NOAA are planned to include a VHF antenna.

 ---
 **METEOR-M**

 - As for their Russian counterpart, **2** satellites are currently broadcasting in VHF: **Meteor-M N°2-3** and ~~**Meteor-M N°2-4**~~ *(Refer to temporary notice on top of page)* (Meteor M2-x for short), a part of the **Meteor-M** constellation.
 They were launched very recently - in June of 2023 and February of 2024 respectively.
-- Meteor-M satellites broadcast a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1 km/px quality.
+- These satellites broadcasts a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1 km/px quality.
 It includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.

 <break>